 In every decade since then, NCJW has prioritized the most pressing issues of the moment – including promoting equal pay for women, voting rights, advocating for a fair and independent judiciary, immigrant rights and protecting reproductive health, rights and justice.
-Nationally, NCJW is now over 180,000 members strong, with 62 sections in 28 states.
+At the foundation of this work is our Theory of Change, which says transformational change happens at the intersection of meaningful education, strategic advocacy, and community-based service.
+Nationally, NCJW is now over 180,000 members strong, with 58 sections in 50 states.

 The Louisville Section was founded in 1895 by Rebecca Rosenthal Judah to further human welfare through education, philanthropy, service, and social action.
 For the past 125 years, it has remained committed to its mission and worked diligently using progressive Jewish ideals to strive for social justice in Louisville by launching new community initiatives, collaborating with other organizations, and supporting changes in our community.